GirayTurker/.NET-Core-MVC-Project/README.md

  privileges are Add, Change or Delete Product Category Name and Category Display Order.
 Sucscriber privileges are Create account, view Products and pruchase.

 # Feature Implementations

- Short-Term implementations: BulkProject will migrate from local to web base.
-Product details, purchase chart and payment section will be develop.
+ Short-Term: Product details, purchase chart and payment section will be develop.
+Test cases for individual components and CI/CD pipelines will    develope and add in related repositories.
+ Long-Term implementations: BulkProject will migrate from local to web base.

 # Architectural Design